ResiSense/ResiSense.github.io/pages/integrated-human-practice.md

 >
 > ### Professor Margaret Ip
 > ![Portrait of Professor Margaret Ip](/assets/humans/margaret%20ip%20full-Enhanced-SR%20transparent.png)
-> Professor Ip is the Chairperson of the Department of Microbiology at The Chinese University of Hong Kong.
+> [Professor Ip](https://www.med.cuhk.edu.hk/staff/professor-margaret-ip) is the Chairperson of the [Department of Microbiology](https://www.cuhk.edu.hk/med/mic) at the Chinese University of Hong Kong.
 She is an expert in Clinical Microbiology and Infection and is a renowned member of various antibiotics-related committees.
 > <span class="--human-card-above"></span>
 >
 > In the interview with Prof Margaret Ip, we gained a comprehensive understanding of the current situation of antibiotic resistance in Hong Kong and the corresponding detection methods.